 The rest of the silent dehumidifiers we reviewed below are all quiet enough to be used in your bedroom without disturbing your sleep.

 If you’re using it as a basement dehumidifier then you’re probably not concerned with the noise the compressor makes.
-If it’s in your bedroom or living room then it’s important to get the best quiet dehumidifier.
+If it’s in your bedroom or living room then it’s important to get the best quiet dehumidifiers.

 When it comes to really silent dehumidifiers then the desiccant type are your best bet.
 Because they don't have a compressor they have the lowest noise output.
 These can be pricey, especially if you’re looking for one with a decent capacity.

 There are some silent dehumidifier options of the compressor type as well though.
-If you’re looking for the quietest dehumidifier, one that you’ll hardly hear, then check out our quiet dehumidifier reviews below.
+If you’re looking for the quietest dehumidifier, one that you’ll hardly hear, then check out our best quiet dehumidifier reviews below.

 Quiet Dehumidifier Reviews

 When it comes to dehumidifiers quietest doesn't always mean best.
 We've reviewed the 5 quietest dehumidifiers that actually do a good job of removing moisture from the air.

 These units have the lowest noise output and are the best quiet dehumidifiers for the money.

 When it comes to being whisper quiet then the DD122EA-SIMPLE from EcoSeb is the best combination between being really quiet while still being effective.